REFLECTIONS

 When a parliamentary committee, chaired by the former MP for both mother and child, in the year their separation was judicially imposed, accepts evidence from the affected mother and concludes that the family court system is causing harm to families, that finding is not incidental.
 It is specific.
 It is named.
 It is on the parliamentary record.

 The institutions responsible for operating these processes have not been held accountable.
-The individuals who made the decisions that produced the harm have not faced consequences.
 The families who provided the evidence, including Kate, continue to live with the outcomes of a system the state itself has now formally described as harmful.

 Parliament said the system is harmful.
 The system continues.
 Those two facts, placed alongside each other, are the accountability gap this letter is about.